NEW Is Halloween cancelled?

 Canada's top public doctor Dr. Theresa Tam said "There's no need to cancel Halloween this year as long as trick-or-treaters respect the new realities of the pandemic".
 Federal and Provincial Health Officials as well as the Simcoe Muskoka District Health Unit Orders and recommendations supersede any set by Essa Township during a state of emergency.
 Essa residents will have to decide if they feel comfortable handing out candy and parents will have to decide if they feel safe permitting their children to participate in trick-or-treating this year.

 Can residents have garage or yard sales during the Pandemic?

-Yes garage/yard sales are now permitted, however there is a limit on the number of people allowed to gather.
-Public gatherings are currently limited to 10 people in accordance with Public Health Ontario.
+Yes garage/yard sales are now permitted, however there is a limit on the number of people allowed to gather in accordance with Public Health Ontario.

-If you are organizing a yard sale at your home, limit the gather in the driveway/yard to 10 people.
-Post signs to indicate the 10 person limit, and have hand sanitizer available and encourage people to social distance.
+If you are organizing a yard sale at your home, have hand sanitizer available and encourage people to social distance.

 Can I gather with my friends or neighbours at my home?

 Effective September 19, 2020, you may have an unmonitored social gatherings of up to 10 people inside your home or up to 25 people outside your home, however you must maintain a physical distance of at least 2 metres from other people who are not part of your household or social circle.
 This includes PRIVATE functions such as parties, dinners, gatherings, BBQs, wedding receptions (held in private residences), backyards, parks and other recreational areas. [*These new rules do not apply to organized public events held at a place operated by a business or organization in accordance with O. Reg.
 364/20 (ie: cinemas, convention centres, banquet halls, restaurants, gyms, recreational sporting or performing arts events)].